 There is no one technique or path an actor must follow.
 Many follow multiple and hone their skills to develop a unique acting ability to themselves.

-Here we take a look at the most popular acting methods:
+Here we take a look at the most popular acting techniques:

 The 9 acting techniques, all actors MUST know: